top of page

 “And so, comrades, when they first began the crossing the Utrecht castle, if Alcvini rightly reported.”

-Wilfrid passed by Utrecht to go on to the international commercial hub of Dorestad.
-The importance of Dorestad back then is comparable with the port of Rotterdam today.
-It was a crucial port residing at the mouth of an important river delta.
-This allowed for trade of the goods arriving from the North Sea and the vast Frankish mainland.
-At least until 689 Dorestad was in Frisian hands.
+Wilfrid passed through Utrecht on his way to the international trading hub of Dorestad.
+The importance of Dorestad at the time can be compared to that of the port of Rotterdam today.
+Situated at the mouth of an important river delta, it was a crucial hub for trade between the North Sea and the vast Frankish hinterland, and vice versa.
+At least until AD 689, Dorestad remained under Frisian control.

-All fragments are unonymous about the reception of Wilfrid by Aldgisl.
+All fragments are anonymous about the reception of Wilfrid by Aldgisl.
 To quote one here.

-“(...) he was received with honor by the barbarians, Aldgisl people and their king, to whom he preached the Christ, the word of truth, to many thousands of them.”
+“(...) he was received with honour by the barbarians, Aldgisl people and their king, to whom he preached the Christ, the word of truth, to many thousands of them.”

 Wilfrid received a warm welcome, and on top he was allowed to spread the Gospel.
 The Lex Frisionum covers this event with even more detail.

-Converting to Christianity seemded also to have positive commercial effects on the fishing industry that year.
+Converting to Christianity seemed also to have positive commercial effects on the fishing industry that year.
 Not only the normal people, but also the royals around Aldgisl were converted.
 Quite a surprise!

-“It was less easy to undertake (red. the spreading of the gospel during Redbad) than in the year 678 and 679 under Aldgisl, compared to the leader Radbod, since he remained a pagan resisting the gospel, even more when Pepin, the leader in power (a.
+“It was less easy to undertake [red. the spreading of the gospel during Redbad] than in the year AD 678 and 679 under Aldgisl, compared to the leader Radbod, since he remained a pagan resisting the gospel, even more when Pepin, the leader in power (a.
 687), fought a battle between the Franks and Frisians (a.
-689) over a part of Frisia near the Rhine, bordering to the Franks, after the hostility between the Frank Christians and the pagans made the Frisones oppose the spreading of Christianity.”
+689) over a part of Frisia near the Rhine, bordering to the Franks, after the hostility between the Frank Christians and the pagans made the Frisians oppose the spreading of Christianity.”

-Another interesting contrast with Redbad is that Aldgisl is always mentioned as 'king', or rex or regem, wehereas Redbad was often called dux or duce.
+Another interesting contrast with Redbad is that Aldgisl is always mentioned as 'king', or rex or regem, whereas Redbad was often called dux or duce.

 Then the story takes a very interesting turn.
 Aldgisl is about to receive some unexpected visitors.

-Discussing treaties of war and peace were often disccussed at the dining table by the Germanic tribes.
-Cornelius Tacitus highlights this in his Germania and its Tribes, chapter 22 around 98 AD.
+Discussing treaties of war and peace were often discussed at the dining table by the Germanic tribes.
+Cornelius Tacitus highlights this in his Germania and its Tribes, chapter 22 around AD 98.
 Aldgisl was no different.

 Once again Wilfrid had to fear for his life.
 Because offering peace and a sum of money is very tempting.
 It would bring peace to Aldgisl's people at once.
 What else would a ruler want?